cammclean182/love-harley/content/home/homepage.md

 We will be leaving quite quickly but unfortunately Harley will only be able to fly from September after she waits the mandatory 6 months from her rabies vacinations.

-## So we are looking for someone who can look after her.
+## So we are looking for someone who can look after her

 Are you:
 - a dog lover who will treat her like family
 - someone who wants constant company
 - ideally works from home during the day to be with her most of the time
-- ideally with a backyard but happy to walk her daily.
+- ideally with a backyard but otherwise happy to walk her daily
 - happy to love Harley until September 2021

-Of course we don't expect you to do this for free but our main wish is to find the right dog lover.
+Of course we don't expect you to do this for free but our main wish is to find the right dog lover!

 ## Get in Touch